 The war was, militarily, largely strategic – there was a long-term objective to confront Māori forces by establishing fortified redoubts on the frontier.
 The New Zealand Settlements Act 1863 enabled the confiscation of land from ‘rebels’.
 All land appropriated under the act was made available to Pākehā settlers.
 No serious effort was made to compensate ‘loyal’ or non-combatant Māori.

 By 1865, 2 million acres (809,000 hectares) – the whole of the western projection of the North Island, from Pukearuhe in the north to the Waitōtara River in the south – had been seized, at least on paper.

 The third Taranaki war (sometimes called Tītokowaru’s war) began when southern Taranaki iwi responded with force to the continued Pākehā occupation of their land.
 They were led by Riwha Tītokowaru, whose guerrilla campaign threatened the settlers.

-Despite several humiliating defeats, including at Tītokowaru’s pā Te Ngutu-o-te-manu in 1868, Pākehā forces gained the upper hand after the collapse of Māori support for Tītokowaru.
+After several humiliating defeats in 1868, including at Tītokowaru’s pā Te Ngutu-o-te-manu, Pākehā forces gained the upper hand after the collapse of Māori support for Tītokowaru.
 A decade of fighting in Taranaki came to an end in mid-1869.

 From the 1860s the Māori settlement of Parihaka became the base for a peaceful resistance campaign against land confiscations, led by Te Whiti-o-Rongomai and Tohu Kākahi.
 In May 1879 men from Parihaka began ploughing and fencing land occupied by settlers.